wuqiongruby/snpboostlss/README.md

 simulation on phenotypes based on HAPNEST synthetic genotype data and fit statistical boosting models on those.

-UK_biobank_application provides R scripts that were used to fit snpboostlss and snpboost models on UKBB data.
+UK_biobank_application provides R scripts that are used to fit snpboostlss and snpboost models on UKBB data.

 Installation: The following requirements of snpboostlss are available